maggieMCKO/cactus-snakemake/README.md

 ## Getting email updates for jobs

-If you wish to get emails when individual jobs submitted by snakemake END or FAIL, edit the file `cactus-gpu-snakemake/profiles/slurm_profile/config.yaml`.
+If you wish to get emails when individual jobs submitted by snakemake END or FAIL, edit the file `cactus-snakemake/profiles/slurm_profile/config.v8+.yaml`.

-Uncomment lines 14 and 15 and insert your email address there:
+Add the following lines below line 15 and insert your email address there:

 ```
-  #--mail-type=END,FAIL
+  --mail-type=END,FAIL
-  #--mail-user=<YOUR EMAIL>
+  --mail-user=<YOUR EMAIL>
 ```

 ## Running Cactus with Snakemake